pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

         $filter('filter')(array, expression, comparator)
     ```

-    In HTML template, we use filter in pipe expression as in above. here, between this two call we have a pipe, pipes take the result from first expression and send me output into second expression.
+    In HTML template, we use filter in pipe expression `|` as in above. here, between this two call we have a pipe, pipes take the result from first expression and send output to second expression.

 - **Explanation with example** (filter in HTML Template) :